openpvrsgx-devgroup/linux_openpvrsgx/drivers/gpu/drm/pvrsgx/1.5.15.3226/README.md

-3.15                | works (Ubuntu Trusty using mainline kernel) 3.16                | should work (builds against it, but not tested) 3.17                | should work (builds against it, but not tested) 3.18-rc             | should work (builds against it, but not tested)
+3.15                | works (Ubuntu Trusty using mainline kernel) 3.16                | should work (builds against it, but not tested) 3.17                | should work (builds against it, but not tested) 3.18                | should work (builds against it, but not tested) 3.19                | works (Ubuntu Vivid using Ubuntu kernel) 4.0                 | should work (builds against it, but not tested)

 Xserver requirements
 --------------------